-Assessment of Learning and Competence in the Bachelor's Degree Programme

-In the curriculum, the learning outcomes are described as the learner's actions, so that the development of competence can be assessed with reference to the set goals.
-Competence is identified as knowledge, skills and values related competence as well as experiential competence that includes the competence of an individual and a community.
+Assessment of Learning and Competence in the Bachelor's Degree Programme identified as knowledge, skills and values related competence as well as experiential competence that includes the competence of an individual and a community.
 The competence descriptions in the curriculum draw on Bloom's taxonomy, where the development of competence is described at six different levels: knowledge, comprehension, application, analysis, synthesis and evaluation/creativity.